abdulhussain156/mira-website/src/data/services/service-7.md

 ---
 #preview details
-image: "/assets/services/mobileappdevelopment.jpeg"
+image: "/assets/services/devops.jpeg"
-icon: "/images/serv-icon1.png"
+icon: "/images/serv-icon4.png"
-title: "Mobile App Development"
+title: "DevOps & CI Services"
-short: "Mobile apps that run across different platforms and varying screen sizes.
-Be it games, e-commerce apps or educational apps, our team is ready to give you a comprehensive solution to stand tall in sheer competition."
+short: "Our DevOps & CI solutions are aimed at integrating the process of development and operations.
+With our automation into the deployment process catch errors in the early stages and ensure rapid delivery of your applications."

 #full details
 accordion: